aya49/202105_sfu_cmpt_127/labs/02/README.md

 **REQUIREMENT**: you will write a program to file `p3.c`.
 - INPUT: `p3.c` takes two text strings as program arguments.
-    - You can ssume the two strings contain at least one character.
+    - You can assume the two strings contain at least one character.
 - OUTPUT: prints "true" followed by a newline if the second string is entirely contained within the first, or "false" followed by a newline otherwise.

 Recall that you can name your executable file with `-o` e.g. `gcc p3.c -o p3.o` and run it by `./p3.o`.